MMadhushree/Apartment-Society_Management_System/README.md

 # Apartment/Society_Management_System

-The Society Management System is a web-based application developed using PHP and MySQL, providing society administrators with a centralized platform to manage different society-related activities such as member registration, event management, fee management, complaint handling, visitor management, and notification management.
+The Society Management System is a web-based application developed using PHP and MySQL, providing society administrators with a centralized platform to manage different society-related activities such as member registration, event management, fee management, complaint handling, visitor management.

 ## Features